Massage Schools in Washington

 To get licensed in Washington, the State Department of Health requires completion of at least 500 hours training at an approved school.
 The contents of this training program are very specific and are outlined on the Department of Health website.
 In addition to massage techniques and theory, the state expects education on business practices, ethics and HIV/AIDS.
 Students complete of an exam covering the laws and regulations applicable to massage.
 Finally, students must pass a national certification exam, either the NCBTMB or the MBLEx.
 Licensed massage therapists can enjoy the freedom and flexibility a career in massage offers.
 Completion of license requirements may give you the skills to open and run your own therapy practice or to contribute in many ways to any clinic or spa setting.

 Students considering massage therapy schools in Washington State have the opportunity to enter one of the fastest growing fields in America.
-The Bureau of Labor Statistics estimates massage therapy growth at 20% by 2020.
-For Washington the estimate is 31% growth by 2018.
 Many conditions respond to massage therapy, including back pain, migraines, stress and anxiety, carpal tunnel syndrome, high blood pressure, pregnancy discomfort, pain and nausea from cancer and insomnia.
 As a massage school graduate, you can have the confidence, competence and professionalism to meet your potential as a professional massage therapist.

 License renewal period